-The length of time on the program will be five years, with the opportunity to extend for an additional two years.
+Notwithstanding 24 CFR 984.303 (c), the length of time on the program will be five years from the date the contract is effective, with the opportunity to extend for an additional two years.
+The effective date of the contract is the first day of the month following the date the contract was signed by the designated GOALS participant and the Home Forward's representative.
 Eligibility for the two-year extension follows current policy and HUD guidelines.